 Danny Rolling, popularly referred to as the Gainesville Ripper, was a career criminal who was convicted for a string of burglaries, robberies and automobile thefts mere days after he tore through the fabric of the University of Florida campus community, killing five students in bizarre and macabre ways in August of 1990.

 Rolling raped, disemboweled and beheaded, but officers had a hard time catching him until something he left behind at the crime scenes — the student residences — gave him away.

 “I started canvassing the neighbors in the apartment complex, talked to everyone there to see if they saw anything.
-We found nothing that led us to the killer,” said Captain LeGran Hewitt of the Alachua County Sheriff’s Office in the premiere of “Mark of a Killer,” airing Sundays at 7/6c on Oxygen.
+We found nothing that led us to the killer,” said Captain LeGran Hewitt of the Alachua County Sheriff’s Office on “Mark of a Killer,” streaming now on Oxygen.com.
 “We had a killer on the loose and everything possible thing that could be looked at was looked at.”

 Hewitt, who was one of the main investigators of the case, interviewed Danny Rolling at Florida State Prison in his first confessions that he was the killer, according to the Gainesville Sun.
 Hewitt had been assigned to take a “fresh look” at the case in January 1991, focusing on evidence found from Rolling’s campsite, including a cassette tape where Rolling, who identifies himself on audio, sang sad folk songs and talked about “bad things” he had done, reports the Orlando Sentinel.

 But before the campsite was explicitly connected to the murders — it was initially tied to an armed robbery that happened during the same time period — authorities looked at the crime scenes left behind in the three student residences.